Marian Anderson

 People Also Ask

-Some of Marian Anderson's most popular tracks include Deep River, He's Got the Whole World in His Hands, Sometimes I Feel Like a Motherless Child, Ave Maria, My Soul's Been Anchored in the Lord.
-Listen to these songs and discover more from their extensive catalog.
+Marian Anderson's most-played tracks include Deep River, He's Got the Whole World in His Hands, Sometimes I Feel Like a Motherless Child, Ave Maria, My Soul's Been Anchored in the Lord.
+Listen to these songs and explore more from their catalog on this page.

 American contralto singer (February 27, 1897 – April 8, 1993).Anderson was one of the most celebrated singers of the twentieth century.
-Music critic Alan Blyth said: "Her voice was a rich, vibrant con...
+Music critic Alan Blyth said: "Her voice was a rich, vibrant contralto of intrinsic beauty."
+She performed in conc...
 Read the full biography on this page.

-You can find Marian Anderson vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Marian Anderson vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Marian Anderson